 In first category fall tools such as Tableau, Looker, and Chartio.
 In all these tools visualizations can be created using visual composer instead of plain SQL.
 These visualizations can then be organized into dashboards for easier reference.
 Apart from this, Tableau since version 9.3 supports versioning.
 According to the documentation, this means that for every workbook you can start tracking its publishing history.
 Overwriting a workbook will create a copy of the previous version able to be recalled later if necessary.
 Previous versions are stored and made available for download via the web interface.

 Similarly, when using Looker you can connect each project to a separate repository on GitHub and push or pull any changes very easily from within the Looker’s interface.
-Furthermore, with you can still access any previous versions of your code from the history.
+Furthermore, you can still access any previous versions of your code from the history.

 Regarding Chartio, although it does not support version control in the traditional sense, it maintains a log file with all previous query run.
 From there, with some effort, its users can retrieve queries’ previous versions.